rfbproto/rfbproto/rfbproto.rst

 The new pixel format takes effect immediately after the server sends a pseudo-rectangle with the VMware Display Mode Change pseudo-encoding.

+When the `ExtendedDesktopSize Pseudo-encoding`_ encoding is also supported by both the server and client, the server must send an *ExtendedDesktopSize* rectangle immediately following every *VMware Display Mode Change* rectangle, with the same *width* and *height*.
+The rectangles may be sent in separate `FramebufferUpdate` messages, however, no other psuedo or data rectangles are permitted inbetween the *VMware Display Mode Change* and *ExtendedDesktopSize* rectangles.
+Clients supporting multi-head layouts must wait for this following *ExtendedDesktopSize* rectangle to determine the new layout.

 The *width*  and *height* of the pseudo-rectangle specify the new width and height of the display.
 The rest of the format is described below: